kondrak/rust64/README.md

 ------------------
 - Due to lack of any serial bus handling, some programs may not perform correctly or get stuck in infinite loops.
 - SID emulation still needs a lot of work
+- elaborate programs that require incredibly precise timing are not running correctly yet

 This is an on-off WIP project, so update frequency may vary.